Democrats introduce two articles of impeachment against Trump

 But the episodes detailed in the Mueller report are expected to be incorporated into the charges that Democrats are laying out on Tuesday.
 In the Judiciary Committee, Democrats expressed Trump's actions in Ukraine as part of a broader pattern of misconduct that began during the 2016 election and still continues today.

 "President Trump violated his oath to the American people.
-He placed his own private interests ahead of our own national security and the integrity of our elections," House Judiciary Chairman Jerry Nadler said at the end of Monday's impeachment hearing.
+He placed his own private interests ahead of our own national security and the integrity of our elections," Nadler said at the end of Monday's impeachment hearing.
 "Such conduct is clearly impeachable.
 This Committee will proceed accordingly."

 Related Content